-The Commercial Payers (PPQC) use case scenario enables providers to consolidate supplemental clinical quality information into a single feed routed through the statewide health information network (HIN).
+The Commercial Payers (PPQC) use case scenario enables providers to consolidate supplemental clinical quality information into a single feed routed through MiHIN.
 Further, providers in this use case scenario will all use the same standardized reporting format.

-The HIN validates and evaluates this quality information, then distributes it to the appropriate health plans/payers based on those payers' membership information.
+MiHIN validates and evaluates this quality information, then distributes it to the appropriate health plans/payers based on those payers' membership information.
 Payers receive information only for patients who are their members.
-In this way payers gain access to a greater quantity and quality of supplemental clinical quality information.
-Additionally, all of the inbound and outbound quality information to/from payers is in a single, statewide standardized format.
+In this way, payers gain access to a greater quantity and quality of supplemental clinical quality information.
+Additionally, all the inbound and outbound quality information to/from payers are in a single, statewide standardized format.

 In addition, this use case scenario supports quality measure performance feedback to providers from an all-payer/all-patient perspective.
-The HIN captures standardized gaps-in-care reports produced by payers, aggregates them and then routes the gaps-in-care information back to all providers who have a relationship with that patient.
+MiHIN captures standardized gaps-in-care reports produced by payers, aggregates them and then routes the gaps-in-care information back to all providers who have a relationship with that patient.

-This use case scenario standardizes and streamlines the gaps-in-care process, reporting formats, and information transport resulting in more closed gaps, better HEDIS scores for health plans, and better care for patients.
+This use case scenario standardizes and streamlines the gaps-in-care process, reporting formats, and information transport resulting in more closed gaps-in-care, improved HEDIS scores for health plans, and better care for patients.